dveldhoen/easyinvoice-pip/README.md

 # Data will contain all the information we would like to see on our invoice
 data = {
+    # Customize enables you to provide your own templates
+    # Please review the documentation for instructions and examples
+    "customize": {
+    #  "template": "SGVsbG8gd29ybGQh" // Must be base64 encoded html.
+This example contains 'Hello World!' in base64
+    },
     "images": {
         # The logo on top of your invoice
         "logo": "https://public.easyinvoice.cloud/img/logo_en_original.png",